TcMenu/IoAbstraction/README.md

 ## EEPROM Abstraction

 The eeprom abstraction has several implementations, which makes it possible for libraries and code to be transparent from AVR or I2C eeprom storage, it even has a No-Op implementation as well.
+All the implementations shown below are interchangable so if like me you switch between 8 and 32 bit boards, just change the EEPROM implementation!

+### AvrEeprom

-* AvrEeprom - uses the standard AVR EEPROM space.
+This implementation uses the standard AVR EEPROM space for storage - only available on 8bit AVR such as Uno, MEGA.

+To create an instance

+	AvrEeprom avrEeprom;

+### I2cAt24Eeprom

-* I2cAt24Eeprom - provides a thin wrapper around the AT24CX library for i2c eeprom chips (see note)
+Provides a thin wrapper around the AT24CX library for i2c eeprom chips.
-* NoEeprom - does nothing, but fulfills the interface.

 Note: for i2c based eeproms you'll need to install the following library: https://github.com/cyberp/AT24Cx but at the moment, I've got some unmerged fix changes and I recommend you use: https://github.com/davetcc/AT24Cx until they are merged.

+To create an instance

+	// First create an instance of AT24CX class
+	AT24C128 rom(0x00);
+	// then create the eeprom abstraction
+	I2cAt24Eeprom anEeprom(&rom);

+ ### NoEeprom - does nothing, but fulfills the interface.

+Does nothing but implements the interface - useful sometimes..

+To create an instance

+	NoEeprom anEeprom;

+### Reading and writing EEPROM values

+Writing primitive values

+	anEeprom.write8(romAddr, byteVal);
+	anEeprom.write16(romAddr, value16);
+	anEeprom.write32(romAddr, value32);

+	byte by = anEeprom.read8(romStart);
+	unsigned int i16 = anEeprom.read16(romStart);
+	unsigned long i32 = anEeprom.read32(romStart);

+Writing arrays and strings

+	char data[20]; // example array to work with anEeprom.readIntoMemArray((unsigned char*)data, romStart, sizeof data);
+	anEeprom.writeArrayToRom(romStart, (const unsigned char*)data, sizeof data);

 ## More detail

 There's more detail here: